mgsosna/mattsosna.com/_posts/python/2021-04-06-Sharing-projects.md

 ## Footnotes
 #### 1. [Level 2: Docker](#level-2-docker)
 Any time you talk about Docker, you probably need the obligatory disambiguation from virtual machines (VMs).
+While a Docker container is isolated from the rest of your computer (and other Docker containers unless you explicitly link them), containers *do* share host resources such as RAM and CPU, as well as the host [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
+If one container starts sucking up CPU, it'll happily slow down all containers around it unless you impose a limit.

+A virtual machine, on the other hand, has its own RAM and CPU and is *truly* isolated.
+Docker containers are a lot "lighter" than virtual machines in that they don't require an independent operating system and resources.

+When you run a Docker container with a Linux operating system on your Windows or Mac computer, Docker actually runs the container [on a Linux virtual machine](https://www.docker.com/blog/docker-for-mac-windows-beta/).